FlorianBauer/sila-orchestrator/doc/CliGuide.md

 	 Loads and executes the provided *.silo-file.
 ```

-On `--check-tasks <silo-file>` and `--execute <silo-file>` an automatic network scan is done beforehand.
-Therefore, a manual connection via `--add-server <[host]:[port]>` can be omitted when all tasks in the given *.silo-files rely on discoverable servers.
+On `--check-tasks <silo-file>` and `--execute <silo-file>`, an automatic network scan is done beforehand.
+Therefore, a manual connection via `--add-server <[host]:[port]>` can be omitted when all tasks in the given *.silo-file rely on discoverable servers.

-Also the order in which the arguments are provided can be arbitrary.
-E.g. a server-add `-a` which establishes a connection, is always handled before an *.silo-file execution or an check operation.
+The provided arguments can be given in any arbitrary order, since the processing order of operation is predefined.
+E.g. a server-add `-a` which establishes a connection, is always handled before an check `-c` operation, which is also always processed before an *.silo-file execution `-x`.
+Therefore, if the `--check-tasks <silo-file>` is used in combination with the `--execute <silo-file>` option, any failed check will immediately exit the program without executing any tasks at all.

 ## Example Scripts